Fantasy

 Guinevieve was free-falling through layer upon layer of cloud.
 Blinded in the soft grey and bright whites, her heart only slowed as she dropped, down and down, tucked in invisibility, peacefully alone in her descent.
 Wrapped neatly in mist and fog, she breathed deeply and filled her lungs with the thick dew of a morning in Xylandova.
 The clouds thinned; she was nearing the bottom, and the mainland would soon be splayed beneath her, green and dense and dark and foreign and nearly a mile of empty air between the mottled mystery and her, her horse, and her kingdom.

-She let herself continue, the blanket of white became only a thin veil, and she slowed even further, pulling back gently on the reins, only wanting the briefest glimpse of what existed—what she could only imagine existed in the tangle of forests, the ridges of the mountains, the water reflecting the pale pinks and slight orange of the rising sun.
-She was told it housed beasts, barbarians, creatures of unsavory design—but here, in the kind sunrise, she could only picture the small villages waking with the dawn, putting the kettle on as the flowering sunrise evened out and morning arrived with birdsong and warmth—the dew would dry.
+She let herself continue, the blanket of white became a thin veil, and she pulled gently on the reins, wanting the briefest glimpse of what existed—what she could only imagine existed in the tangle of forests, the ridges of the mountains, the water reflecting the pale pinks and slight orange of the rising sun.
+She was told it housed beasts, barbarians, creatures of unsavory design—but here, in the kind sunrise, she could only picture the small villages waking with the dawn, putting the kettle on as the flowering morning arrived with birdsong and warmth—the dew would dry.

-Enough was enough—she granted herself small glances down to the mainland while riding in the morning, but never lingered, for fear the humans beneath her had not seen a pegasus and she could bring something wholly dangerous upon Xylandova—but more, she preferred not to let her imagination run off, preferred not to begin to long for things she didn’t understand and would never experience.
+Enough was enough—she granted herself small glances down to the mainland while riding in the morning but never lingered.
+She preferred not to let her imagination run off, preferred not to begin to long for things she didn’t understand and would never experience.

 Guinevieve tugged the reins bridling her pegasus, Zephyr, and he rose back into the grey.

 She was in no hurry to return to the castle.
-The knight assigned as her guard for the past eight years of her youth had acquiesced her request for pure solitude—her request to fly alone in the morning always emitted a sigh of protest, a hesitant muttering, and a pained restraint.
-Often, he would allow it, give her a few moments head start and follow silently on his black stallion, granting her only the illusion of independence, staying just out of sight, concealed in the semi-opaque cloud surrounding Xylandova for a half mile in all directions.
+The knight assigned as her guard for the past seven years had acquiesced her need for pure solitude—her request to fly alone in the morning always emitted a sigh of protest, a hesitant muttering, and a pained restraint.
+Often, he would give her a few moments head start and follow silently on his black stallion, granting her only the illusion of independence, staying just out of sight, concealed in the semi-opaque cloud surrounding Xylandova for a half mile in all directions.
 Today, he itched on the edge of the land, the soft green grass crushed under his thick, armored sabatons, letting her ride completely alone.

 Her father was dead.
-He could not protest her desire to be left alone; the look in her eyes as she told him, chin high, voice not quite accustomed to the hard edge her new position as queen required, told him off.
-He was staying grounded, stationary on the cliffside, waiting for the hidden sunrise to melt into midmorning spring gold below them—he would only see the cloud shift from a slate grey to a brighter shade—and her to return to their meeting place.
+Her guard could not protest her desire to be left alone; he could not argue the look in her eyes as she told him, chin high, voice not quite accustomed to the hard edge her new position as queen required.
+He was staying grounded, stationary on the cliffside, waiting for the hidden sunrise to melt into midmorning spring gold below—he would only see the cloud shift from a slate grey to a brighter shade—and her to return to their meeting place.

-She was not as anxious to return to him as he was for her to appear, long, brown, ashen tresses tousled from wind, and a dew staining a freshness on her rounded, freckled face, becoming more regal with age and title.
-She was a young queen, only twenty and three years of age, but the kingdom thrust upon her only days ago had already slimmed her pale cheeks and iced her playful, overly large blue eyes into a cold sapphire to parallel the stones on her crown.
-He could not deny her girlish beauty had become suddenly the timeless elegance of a cloud-dwelling queen, but after her morning rides since her father’s death, he could see the vigorous youth alight in her features, before it closed like the petals of an evening primrose with the dawn.
+She was not as anxious to return to him as he was for her to appear, long, brown, ashen tresses tousled from wind, and a dew staining a freshness on her round, freckled face, becoming more regal with age and title.
+She was a young queen, only twenty and five years of age, but the kingdom thrust upon her only days ago had already slimmed her pale cheeks and iced her playful, overly large blue eyes into a cold sapphire to parallel the stones on her crown.
+He could not deny her girlish beauty had become the timeless elegance of a cloud-dwelling queen, but after the morning rides since her father’s death, he could see the vigorous youth alight in her features, before closing like the petals of an evening primrose with the dawn.

 As she climbed the misty void beneath her kingdom, pressing through clouds and clearing the rocky cliffs that tapered into a point at the base of the land, she drained the last dewdrops of peace she would taste for the day; like nectar, the sweetness of the water dusting the air, coating her skin, filling her lungs, settled her nerves.
 The underbelly of Xylandova fattened until she could see the outcroppings of rock jutting organically, signaling she was nearing the wide green expanse of the kingdom’s surface.
 Her mind emptied on her rides—it filled again as her decidedly tall, slim, mist-shrouded figure rose, each time, back to the land, the pale grey palace looming in its gentle neutrality as though it were something evil, something resembling the unfavorable castles dotting the mainland in swarms of dark magic, patrolled by wolves with red eyes and dragons heaving magma out of withered lips, keeping trespassers terrified and far, far away.
 Or so she had been told.